hayacon/cs_final_project/code/data/README.md

-This directory contains code for this project.
+This directory contains dataset used in this project.

 Note <br />
 additional config.py file require which contains all the following information <br />